ancientjpeg/RTSTFT/docs/paper.md

 RTSTFT presents two types of manipulations to the user: global phase-based manipulations, and per-bin amplitude manipulations.
 These could easily be expanded on in the future, but I'll just describe what currently exists in the implementation.

 The pitch setting is the same stretching factor $S$ as seen in the phase vocoder definitions section of this paper, determining the amount by which the frames are moved apart in their overlaps and to what extent they are stretched during interpolation.
+Retention and Phase Mod affect how much the phase from the previous frame affects the current frame.
+Phase Chaos introduces random variation to the final phase, which can be leveraged to produce a chorus-like effect.
+These parameters are applied to the calculation of the synthetic phase like so:

-$$\phi_{m}^{s}[k] = \text{wrap}(\phi_{m-1}^{s}[k]\cdot\text{retention} + \omega^{wrapped}_{m-1}[k] \cdot S\cdot{\text{phase mod}} + \text{rand}() \cdot\pi)$$
+$$\phi_{m}^{s}[k] = \text{wrap}(\phi_{m-1}^{s}[k]\cdot\text{retention} + \omega^{wrapped}_{m-1}[k] \cdot \text{pitch}\cdot{\text{phase mod}} + \text{rand}() \cdot\pi)$$

 where $\text{rand}()$ produces some random value from the range $[-1, 1]$.

 These phase manipulations generally produce extremely garbled or highly resonant sonic results, which can often be grating but can occasionally produce some extremely interesting experimental sounds.
 However, the pièce de résistance of RTSTFT is undoubtedly its per-bin manipulations.
 Consisting of Gain, Gate, and Limit, these manipulations allow you to define a gain multiplier for each bin, a gate amplitude which defines the minimum amplitude a bin must have or else be set to 0, and a limit amplitude that will clip the maximum amplitude of the bin.
-These settings can be set with high precision using the rt_cmd language built into RTSTFT (which we'll look at in a second)
+These settings can be set with high precision using the rt_cmd language built into RTSTFT (which we'll look at in a second), but can also be used extremely intuitively with rtstft\_ctl's graphical spectral display.
+When the GUI doesn't give the sufficient level of precision however, generally that's the end of the story for most audio plugins, but for RTSTFT, rt_cmd provides that extra dimension of control.

 ## rt_cmd

 rt_cmd is the native command line language built directly into the RTSTFT library.
-Unfortunately, it is not nearly as fleshed out as I would have like it to have been, but as I developed the rtstft_ctl plugin, I began to realize how most operations are much simpler to undertake from the GUI as opposed to the command line, especially in the context of music production.
-That said, I did leave in a command line so that anyone who felt the need to get extremely surgical with rtstft_ctl may do so by leveraging the rt_cmd language.
+Unfortunately, it is not nearly as fleshed out as I would have like it to have been, but as I developed the rtstft\_ctl plugin, I began to realize how most operations are much simpler to undertake from the GUI as opposed to the command line, especially in the context of music production.
+That said, I did leave in a command line so that anyone who felt the need to get extremely surgical with rtstft\_ctl may do so by leveraging the rt_cmd language.

-### syntax
+### Syntax

 rt_cmd follows an exceptionally simplistic syntactic structure, which can be summed up as:
 ```
 COMMAND [FLAGS[FLAG ARGUMENTS...]...]
 COMMAND ARGUMENTS...
 ```

+To get familiar with it, we should take a look at a few examples.

-Limit the amplitude of bins 25 through 60 (inclusive) to $\pm0.5$, where amplitude is measured in the normal DSP convention of $[-1,1]$:
+To limit the amplitude of bins 25 through 60 (inclusive) to $\pm0.5$, where amplitude is measured in the normal DSP convention of $[-1,1]$:

-`limit 25-60 0.5`
+`limit 0.5 25-60`

-Apply (roughly) the same limiting using decibels (dBFS):
+To apply (roughly) the same limiting using decibels (dBFS):

-`limit 25-60 -6`
+`limit -b -6 25-60`

 Apply gain to bins 200-400 utilizing an exponential curve defined by $x^{10^{\text{input}}}$, where $\text{input}\in[-1,1]$ and $\text{input} = 0.5$:

-`gain 200-400 -c 0.5 -12 -6`
+`gain 200-400 -e 0.5 -12 -6`

+Here we can see the two main flags currently employed in rt_cmd: `-b` and `-e`.
+The `-b` flag simply indicates that the parser should expect values in decibels, which is often a much more intuitive unit to use for music producers. `-e` produces an exponential curve, taking in three values: the curve strength (which should be in the range $[-10, 10]$)

+### Parsing

+Though it behaves like a command-line tool, rt_cmd's parser is actually much more akin to that of a full-blown language compiler.
+Though this is overkill for its current state, it is intended to be infinitely and easily extensible, allowing for the language to grow naturally with the rest of the library as additional functionality is added.
+For a full picture of how rt_cmd parses its commands, I'd recommend taking a look at the source, but the general flow of execution goes like this:

+1. A string of characters is passed into rt_cmd's parser object, which separates the string into raw tokens solely by separating them by whitespace.
+2. The type, or "flavour" of these tokens is determined by the lexer—e.g. integer, float, etc.
+3. Given the command designated by the first token, a corresponding function is executed which takes the organized and lexed tokens and passes them into the appropriate RTSTFT API function.

+Thought not the most computationally efficient system, modern computers can handle string operations like these with ease, which is only compounded by the fact that the command parser will almost always be running on a different thread.

 ## Future Optimizations